 Build a single source of brand truth for one of the most customer-centric companies in the world.
 Amazon‘s first brand portal removes friction and unifies all its brands under one roof.

-UX
+UX design

 Site architecture